fbpx

 What is mindful eating?

-Mindfulness is a practice based on Zen Buddhism and is about us being aware in the present moment.
-Mindful eating is when we become fully connected with all the sensations experienced when eating and drinking – we’re in touch with each of our 5 senses of sight, sound, touch, smell, taste.
+Mindfulness is a practice based on Zen Buddhism and is centered around us being aware in the present moment.
+Mindful eating is when we become fully connected with all the sensations experienced when eating and drinking including sight, sound, touch, smell and, taste.
+Being mindful helps use reflect on what we’re eating but also how and why.

 Why is it useful?